MEET THE FESTIVAL GREEN TEAM

 - and the sponsors seen below

-Starting in 2019, please note that plastic water bottles will NOT be permitted on site.
+As of 2019 plastic water bottles are no longer allowed on site.
 You can help keep Summerfolk green by bringing your own reusable water bottle/mug and cutlery.
 Water refill stations are available!
 If you don’t have a reusable water bottle, don’t worry – we have them available at the General Store!